 Loan Payment Coupon Book Alternatives

 When you get a loan, some lenders provide a loan coupon book to help you make payments and keep track of your loan.
-In most cases, you are not required to use that book – but confirm (or test) with your lender before you make payments without it.
+In most cases, you are not required to use that book—but confirm with your lender before you make payments without it.

 For most loans, the important thing is to make sure that the payments get to the right place on time.
 If you like the book, keep using it.
 If not, you’ve got other options.
-If you’ve misplaced or discarded your book and you want it back, it’s easy to get a replacement (see below).
+If you’ve misplaced or discarded your book and you want it back, it’s easy to get a replacement.

 There’s nothing wrong with using the coupon book, but those booklets can be cumbersome: you need to keep track of them, and they can feel a little old-fashioned.
 For years those booklets have been handy as a reminder, plus they tell you when payments are due, how much to pay, and where the check needs to be mailed.
 Out of tradition, some banks and credit unions still provide the coupon books.

-Nowadays, it might be easier to use your bank’s online bill payment system or to have payments transferred electronically (automatically each month, without you having to take any action).
-Most lenders are happy to do this, and they might even prefer that you pay electronically: their costs for handling electronic payments are probably lower, and recordkeeping is easier.
+Nowadays, it might be easier to use your bank’s online bill payment system or to have payments transferred electronically (automatically each month, without you having to take any action after your initial setup).
+Most lenders are happy to do this, and they might even prefer that you pay electronically—their costs for handling electronic payments are probably lower, and recordkeeping is easier.
 To pay using a more modern method, contact your lender and ask about the options.

 DIY Payment Coupon Book